WingDr/siyuan-plugin-citation/README.md

   ***Note: In the .bib and .json files, each literature's citekey/id must be unique.***

+## Prerequisites for Web/Docker Version

+Starting from version 0.3.6, the web and Docker versions can communicate with Zotero by installing the **[CORS Unblock extension](https://webextension.org/listing/access-control.html)** in your browser.
+This enables frontend-browser communication with Zotero.

 ## What Happens If I Enable the "Customize Citation Link" Switch?

 The [citation link template](#configure-the-plugin) will be fully customized, meaning that the template will no longer generate anchor text, but will be **directly inserted into the document**.
 In this case, to avoid affecting your own content, the refresh citation feature of the plugin will **not maintain the non-link parts (outside the double brackets)**.